 These grants are for New England documentary filmmakers.
 Founded in 1985, the LEF Foundation is a longtime supporter of New England arts and now focuses its funding on nonfiction film.
 New England documentary filmmakers applying for LEF grants will need to find a nonprofit organization to act as fiscal sponsor (Filmmakers Collaborative, Center for Independent Documentary, and Documentary Educational Resource, and all offer this service).
 Currently, LEF accepts proposals for pre-production, production, and post-production funding.

-Mass Humanities offers pre- and post-production and distribution grants to film projects that support humanities themes (check out Executive Director David Tebaldi’s post on The Public Humanist blog about what makes a good humanities film).
+Mass Humanities offers pre- and post-production and distribution grants to film projects that benefit and engage Massachusetts residents through the humanities.
 Similar to the LEF application process, individuals will need a fiscal sponsor to apply.

 The New England Foundation for the Arts (NEFA)

 Whereas Mass Cultural Council is the state arts agency, NEFA is the regional agency, serving Connecticut, Massachusetts, Maine, New Hampshire, Rhode Island, and Vermont.
-There are numerous grant programs through NEFA that individual artists can benefit from, including programs for artists touring New England states, public art commissions, dance initiatives, and projects integrating the Boston community.
+There are numerous grant programs through NEFA that individual artists can benefit from, including programs for artists touring New England states, public art commissions, and dance initiatives.

 The Provincetown Art Association and Museum’s Lillian Orlowsky and William Freed Foundation Grant